sushant-varanasi/Bias-in-ML-Systems/README.md

 representation of those features from other features.
 ### Types of Biases
 There are various biases that can be a problem to the ML System.
 Some of them are:
-● Algorithm bias: This type of bias happens when the algorithm that performs the calculations has some problems.
+1. Algorithm bias: This type of bias happens when the algorithm that performs the calculations has some problems.
-● Prejudice bias: This type of bias happens if the data that is used to train the system already have some stereotypes or faulty assumptions
+2. Prejudice bias: This type of bias happens if the data that is used to train the system already have some stereotypes or faulty assumptions
-● Sample bias: This type of bias happens when there is a problem with the data that is used to train the ML model.
+3. Sample bias: This type of bias happens when there is a problem with the data that is used to train the ML model.
 This mostly happens when the data is not big enough to teach the system.
-● Measurement bias: This type of bias arises due to problems under the data because of the way how the data is measured.
+4. Measurement bias: This type of bias arises due to problems under the data because of the way how the data is measured.
-● Exclusion bias: This type of bias arises when an important data point is left out of the data being used.
+5. Exclusion bias: This type of bias arises when an important data point is left out of the data being used.
 ### How to identify and remove bias?
 ML Biases are concerning as machine learning models have started playing bigger roles in our lives, let it be loan application, medical diagnosis, etc. Therefore, the bias in machine learning won’t only give a result based on societal belief but will amplify them in society.
-2

 ### IDENTIFYING BIAS
 Bias can be assessed by looking at four key metrics:
-● Demographic parity — Should make positive predictions on a protected group at the same rate as the entire population.
+1. Demographic parity — Should make positive predictions on a protected group at the same rate as the entire population.
-● Disparate impact — Should not be knowing if protected population groups exist and which data points relate to such groups.
+2. Disparate impact — Should not be knowing if protected population groups exist and which data points relate to such groups.
-● Equal opportunity - Should have equal positive rates on a protected group as those of the entire population.
+3. Equal opportunity - Should have equal positive rates on a protected group as those of the entire population.
-● Equalized odds - Should have both equal true positive and false positive rates on a protected group as those of the entire population.
+4. Equalized odds - Should have both equal true positive and false positive rates on a protected group as those of the entire population.
 ### REMOVING BIAS
-● Data Pre-processing: Bias is reduced by manipulating the training data after training the algorithm.
+1. Data Pre-processing: Bias is reduced by manipulating the training data after training the algorithm.
 It has two key problems:
-1. Technical - Data can be biased by making it difficult for an algorithm to translate it to a new dataset which is both accurate and unbiased.
-2. Legal - In some cases it’s not allowed to train the algorithm on non-raw data.
+i.
+Technical - Data can be biased by making it difficult for an algorithm to translate it to a new dataset which is both accurate and unbiased. ii.
+Legal - In some cases it’s not allowed to train the algorithm on non-raw data.
-● Data Post-processing: Bias is reduced by manipulating the training data after training the algorithm
+2. Data Post-processing: Bias is reduced by manipulating the training data after training the algorithm
-● Lagrangian Approach: It incorporates fairness into the training algorithm itself by penalizing the impact of biased samples.
+3. Lagrangian Approach: It incorporates fairness into the training algorithm itself by penalizing the impact of biased samples.
 This is done through a mathematical technique called Lagrange multipliers as input and uses them to influence the loss in the training algorithm.
-● Data Post-processing: Bias is reduced by manipulating the training data after training the algorithm
+4. Data Post-processing: Bias is reduced by manipulating the training data after training the algorithm
-3

 ### BIAS CORRECTION FRAMEWORK
 The first stage in the technique is to learn the values of λk representing the connection between the unbiased dataset y_true and the biased dataset y_bias.
 The learned λk values